ePages-de/spring-boot-readiness/README.md

 The app offers two modes of operation: command line interface (`cli`) or web interface (`dashboard`).
 In `cli` mode it prints out the readiness check results to the console as a YAML document.
-In `dashboard` mode it starts as a daemon and offers HTTP ports for HTML (port 2112) and REST (port 2113) access.
+In `dashboard` mode it starts as a daemon and offers an HTTP port (default: 2112) for HTML and JSON results.

 ## Configure target platform